DanRoscigno/Jupyter-lab-notes/README.md

 ### Free-tier EC2 instance

-Deploy an EC2 instance, I am using a free-tier machine, YMMV.
-I am using Ubuntu.
+Deploy an EC2 instance, I am using a free-tier machine, you might need something larger depending on your data and computations.
+These notes are Ubuntu-specific, but you should be able to figure out the differences if you need to use a different operating system.
-- Create an EC2 Ubuntu instance
+- Create an EC2 Ubuntu instance using a free-tier machine type
+- One of the early steps will be labeled **Key pair (login)**.
+I always use a **key pair**.
+In the `ssh` step below, the key pair is used to authenticate to the system.
+I also store that key pair in my password manager.
 - Create a security group inbound rule.
 I don't like using default ports, so I switched to `8942`.
 Here is mine:

   <img width="705" alt="image" src="https://github.com/user-attachments/assets/e97d7bf7-1a31-49cf-af7d-40c64443c6ac">
+- Accept the defaults for the rest of the steps

 ### Connect to the instance